 Sec.
 2.100 Induction of Council into office; meetings of Council.

-The Council shall meet within 10 days after each city primary election and each city general election specified in Article X, to canvass the returns and to declare the results.
-All newly elected or reelected Mayor or Council members shall be inducted into office at the next regular Council meeting following certification of the applicable city general election results.
-Immediately following such induction the Mayor Pro Tem shall be designated as provided in section 2.040.
+1. The Council shall meet within 10 days after each [eity] primary municipal election and each [eity] general municipal election specified in Article X, to canvass the returns and to declare the results.
+All newly elected or reelected Mayor or Council members shall be inducted into office at the next regular Council meeting following certification of the applicable [eity] general municipal election results.
+Immediately following such induction, the Mayor Pro Tem shall be designated as provided in section 2.040.
 Thereafter, the Council shall meet regularly at such times as it shall set by resolution from time to time, but not less frequently than once each month.